mrcslx/game_sales/README.md

 ## Overview

-This repository contains an analysis of video game sales data from VGChartz.
-The entire project was completed using Python and Jupyter notebooks.
+This repository contains an analysis of video game sales data sourced from VGChartz.
+The entire project was completed using Python and Jupyter Notebooks.
 This was my final project undertaken as part of CodeClan's Professional Data Analysis course.
 It comprises a main report as well as a dashboard designed to complement it.

 [View Report](https://mrcslx.github.io/game_sales_report.html)